No matter your current level of Korean, you always need to learn new words and phrases. After all, vocabulary forms the cornerstone of any language.

 Brainscape is a powerful app that helps people learn Korean using flashcards.

 The app uses spaced repetition to improve memory.
-It also assists in competence by adjusting study intervals based on how well you know each card.
+It also supports learning by adjusting study intervals based on how well you know each card.

-Brainscape has many pre-built decks covering topics like Hangul, words, conversational phrases, and grammar.
-You can also build your decks with Hangul, Romanization, translations, audio, and sentences with examples.
+Brainscape has many prebuilt decks covering topics such as Hangul, vocabulary, conversational phrases, and grammar.
+You can also build your decks using Hangul, Romanization, translations, audio, and example sentences.

 The self-rating system helps you focus on weaker areas.
 After each card, you rate your confidence (1-5).
 Thus, the app adjusts review intervals.

 The Brainscape application or website allows you to study anywhere.
 You can sync progress across devices.
-Its clean and intuitive design allows for focused learning without distractions.
+Its clean and intuitive design enables focused learning without distraction.

 Available Platforms: Android | iOS | Web